Andy916/black-jack/README.md

 Simulates blackjack in the console using Java.

-## Current Progress:
+## Current Progress
-- Implemented Card class with rank, suit, and point value fields, plus getters and setters.
+- Implemented `Card` class with rank, suit, and point value fields, along with getters and a `toString()` method.
-- Created Deck class with:
+- Created `Deck` class with:
   - Full 52-card initialization using nested loops.
-    - shuffle() method using Collections.shuffle() for efficient randomization.
+  - `shuffle()` method using `Collections.shuffle()` for efficient randomization.
-- Verified deck creation and logic through test output.
+- Verified deck creation and shuffling through test output.

-## Next Steps:
-- Implement draw() method in Deck to deal cards.
+- Implemented `draw()` method in `Deck` to deal cards.
-- Create Hand class to manage player and dealer hands.
+- Built `Hand` class to manage player and dealer hands, including a `toString()` that leverages `Card`’s `toString()` for readable output.
+- Initialized player and dealer starting hands.
+- Integrated `clearScreen()` method for smoother console output between turns.
+- Added `getPointTotal()` method in `Hand` to calculate the total value of cards.

+## Next Steps
-- Begin building game loop logic in a BlackjackGame class.
+- Continue building game loop logic in the `BlackjackGame` class.
+- Implement win/loss condition checks (player bust, dealer bust, blackjack).
+- Improve output formatting for readability (hands + totals).

 ## Installation